- What is moral education?

 However, ethics and morality have little to do with religion.
 The values have more to do with living in a civilized society, graciously and amicably.

-Why Do We Need to Impart Moral Education in Schools?
+Why Is Moral Education Important in Schools?

 “Education without morals is like a ship without a compass, merely wandering nowhere.” – Martin Luther King